vispy/vispy-website/installation.rst

 (the server) to do the drawing of your visualization and then sends the results to the client (the browser).
-This means that performance of animations and user interactions (mouse and keyboard events) will differ depending on the connection speed and quality between server and client.
+This means that performance of animations and user interactions (mouse and keyboard events) will differ depending on the connection quality between server and client.

 .. versionchanged:: 0.8